New-Time-Development/OmeCord/README.md

 ## Partners
   - Our partner is Eftron.
 This was programmed by the same developers as this bot and both are already verified.

-## ToS and Privacy
+## Terms of Service and Privacy policy
 In our bot, the [ToS](https://github.com/New-Time-Development/OmeCord/blob/docs/tos/terms.md) and [Privacy](https://github.com/New-Time-Development/OmeCord/blob/docs/privacy/privacy.md) created by us .
 Every user is must  accept them!
+(You accept the Terms of Service and the Privacy policy automatically when you use the bot)

 ## Third Party Licenses
 OmeCord relies on the following projects: